FulgurVividus/Dice-Game/README.md

 - **HTML:** The project features a straightforward and user-friendly interface created using HTML.
 This makes the game easy to understand and enjoyable for players of all ages.

-- **CSS:** The styling is designed to enhance the visual appeal of the game, making it visually pleasing and responsive.
+- **CSS:** The styling is designed to enhance the visual appeal of the game, making it visually pleasing.

 - **JavaScript:** The core functionality of the game is implemented using JavaScript, with a focus on DOM manipulation.
 This project serves as a practical exercise to reinforce skills related to handling user interactions and dynamically updating the content on the web page.